4 Window Leaks That Are A Sign It’s Time For Replacement

 4. Your windows are leaking at the point where the glass meets the frame

 This is always a result of product damage or defective material.
-These leaks often occur as temperatures change rapidly and windows experience sealed unit failure.
+Water coming through window frame where it meets the glass often occurs as temperatures change rapidly and windows experience sealed unit failure.
 In most cases, window hardware is covered by warranty, and you should be able to get it serviced.